-Role and Responsibilities of a Singapore Company Resident Director and the Risk Involved Being a Nominee Director in Singapore
+Role and Responsibilities of a Singapore Company Resident Director and the Risk Involved Being a Nominee Director

 Singapore is well known as one of the most-preferred investment hotspots in Asia due to its thriving economy and strategic position as the leading financial hub in the region.
 Many foreign investors have since thronged to this country to start or expand their business.
 According to the Singapore Companies Act, all companies in Singapore must register with the Accounting & Corporate Regulatory Authority (ACRA) and compliance with the Singapore Companies Act.

 Among others, having at least one resident director is one of the key requirements for registration of a company in Singapore.
 In other words, it is mandatory for all private limited companies in Singapore to appoint at least one local resident director.
 The eligibility of a local resident director includes that he or she must have a Singapore address with either of the following resident status: Singapore citizen, permanent resident, entrepass holder, or employment pass holder.
 However, the option of having a nominee director is accepted if your company is fully owned by a foreign entity without a local director.

 As the name implies, the role of a director is the most important one because he or she is responsible to manage the company as well as to determine the company’s direction.
 Under such definition, ACRA will “recognise that person as a director if other directors of the company follow his instructions or if he is involved in the management of the company” even though he or she is not formally appointed as a company director.